ryzendew/AffinityOnLinux/README.md

 ### GPU Compatibility Notes

 - **NVIDIA GPUs**: OpenCL works well with NVIDIA GPUs.
 No known issues.
+Wine GPU bugs on NVIDIA GPUs can typically be addressed.
-- **AMD GPUs**: OpenCL support on AMD GPUs may have issues. **Important:** I cannot fix AMD OpenCL issues as I do not have access to an AMD GPU for testing and debugging.
-If you experience OpenCL issues with AMD GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.
+- **AMD GPUs**: OpenCL support on AMD GPUs may have issues. **Important:** I cannot fix AMD OpenCL issues or Wine GPU bugs as I do not have access to an AMD GPU for testing and debugging.
+If you experience OpenCL issues or Wine GPU bugs with AMD GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.
-- **Intel GPUs**: OpenCL support on Intel GPUs may have issues. **Important:** I cannot provide support or fix Intel GPU OpenCL issues as I do not have access to an Intel GPU for testing and debugging.
-If you experience OpenCL issues with Intel GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.
+- **Intel GPUs**: OpenCL support on Intel GPUs may have issues. **Important:** I cannot provide support or fix Intel GPU OpenCL issues or Wine GPU bugs as I do not have access to an Intel GPU for testing and debugging.
+If you experience OpenCL issues or Wine GPU bugs with Intel GPUs, consider using vkd3d-proton or DXVK instead, which provide excellent hardware acceleration and are generally more reliable.

 ### vkd3d-proton and DXVK